Tested Baking & Dessert Recipes & Videos

 Shortbread Tarts with Cream & Fruit

 Graham Cracker Crust: In a large bowl, mix together the graham cracker crumbs, sugar, and melted butter.
-Press onto the bottom and up the sides of a well greased 8-9 inch (20-23 cm) tart pan with removable bottom.
-(A spring form pan can also be used.
-Press the crumb mixture onto the bottom and about one inch (2.5 cm) up the sides of the pan.)
+Press onto the bottom and up the sides of a buttered 8 or 9 inch (20 or 23 cm) tart pan with a removable bottom.
+(Can also use an 8 or 9 inch (20 or 23 cm) spring form pan.
+Press the crumb mixture onto the bottom and one inch (2.5 cm) up the sides of the pan.)
 Cover with plastic wrap and place in the refrigerator to chill while you make the filling.

-Cheesecake Filling: In the bowl of your electric mixer, or with a hand mixer, beat the cream cheese until smooth.
-Add the sugar and beat until light and fluffy.
-Scrape down the sides of the bowl and beat in the vanilla extract.
+Cheesecake Filling: In the bowl of your electric stand mixer, fitted with the whisk attachment (or with a hand mixer), whip the cream until soft peaks form.
+Transfer the whipped cream to a clean bowl.
+Next, place the cream cheese in the same bowl you whipped the cream.
+Using the paddle attachment, beat the cream cheese until smooth.
+Add the sugar and vanilla extract and beat until light and fluffy.
+Scrape down the sides and bottom of the bowl as needed.

-Serves 6 - 8 people.
+Makes about 8 servings.
 Preparation time 20 minutes.

 Graham Cracker Crust:

-1 1/2 cups (150 grams) graham cracker crumbs or digestive biscuits (crushed)
+1 1/2 cups (150 grams) Graham Cracker Crumbs or crushed Digestive Biscuits

 6 tablespoons (85 grams) unsalted butter, melted

-One 8-ounce (227 grams) cream cheese, at room temperature
+8 ounces (227 grams) full fat cream cheese, at room temperature

 1/4 cup (50 grams) granulated white sugar